kayoom/rapuncel/README.md

 ## I need your help
 I currently have exactly 1 application for Rapuncel, and that's [Kangaroo](https://github.com/kayoom/kangaroo), i.e. the OpenERP XMLRPC service, where it works absolutely fine.
 To improve Rapuncel i need your experience with other services and their quirks.
-Just open a feature request or file a bug report.
+Just open a feature request, file a bug report, send me a message.

 ## Installation